bessagroup/f3dasm/README.md

-# F3DAS
+# F3DASM
-Framework for Data-Driven Design and Analysis of Structures (F3DAS)
+Framework for Data-Driven Design and Analysis of Structures and Materials (F3DASM)

 Created by M.A.
 Bessa (M.A.Bessa@tudelft.nl)